Anna-Assistant/Anna/docs/HowItWorks.md

 ### Weather
-Anna can check that weather at your location or anywhere around the world.
+Anna can check that weather of your location or anywhere around the world.
-* _Hey, what is the weather_ - Anna will display the weather at your current location
+* _Hey, what is the weather?_ - Anna will show you the weather of your current location
-* _Hey, what is the weather in New Delhi_ - Anna will display the current weather at New Delhi
+* _Hey, what is the weather in New Delhi?_ - Anna will show you the current weather in New Delhi

 ### Translate
 Anna can even translate your word/phrases into the language you wish to hear !!
-* _Hey, translate My name is Anna_
+* _Hey, translate ola_ - Anna will translate the word ola
-* _Hey, translate HELLO_
+* _Hey, translate je t'aime_ - Anna will translate je t'aime

 ### Math